Art & Design: Industrial Design, MFA

 Graduate Teaching Experience

-Although teaching is not a general Graduate College requirement, experience in teaching is considered an important part of the graduate experience for master and doctoral students.
+Although teaching is not a general Graduate College requirement, experience in teaching is considered an important part of the graduate experience for MFA and doctoral students.

 Facilities and Resources